apache/activemq-website/src/components/classic/download/index.md

 These are the current releases.
 For prior releases, please see the [past releases](../../../download-archives) page.

+It is important to [verify the integrity](#verify-the-integrity-of-downloads) of the files you download.

 {% assign releases = site["5x_releases"] | reverse %}